AmpereComputing/terraform-azure-ampere-vm/examples/debian11/README.md

 ### Creating a cloud init template.

 Using your favorite text editor create a file named cloud-init.yaml.tpl in the same directory as the main.tf you previously created.
 Copy the following content into the text file and save it.
+With this metadata file we will add an external 'apt' repository for which will allow us to install the upstream Docker packages, then we will run a simple container registry on the Debian host.

 ```
 #cloud-config